look/query-parser/tutorial/build_a_query_parser.md

 ## (DRAFT please do not distribute)
 By [Luke Francl](http://www.recursion.org) ([look@recursion.org](mailto:look@recursion.org)), XXX 2017

 More than a few times in my career, I've been part of a project that needed search.
 A Lucene-based search engine fits the bill.
-Usually somebody<sup>[[1](#fn1)]</sup> finds the search engine's built-in query parser, wires it up and that is that.
+Somebody<sup>[[1](#fn1)]</sup> finds the search engine's built-in query parser, wires it up, and that is that.
 It seems like a good idea and saves time up-front.

-But in the long run, it's better to write your own query parser.
+However, it's better to write your own query parser, for two reasons.
+First, **built-in parsers are too powerful**.
+They are confusing and allow users to trigger expensive queries that can kill performance.
+Second, **built-in parsers are too generic**.
+When you control your own parser, you can add features to it and customize _your_ application's search behavior for _your_ users.

+This might sound daunting, but thanks to easy-to-use parser libraries, it's straightfoward.

+In this tutorial, we'll create of a query parser using the Ruby library [Parslet](http://kschiess.github.io/parslet/) that can generate queries for the Elasticsearch query DSL.
+Building up from a simple term parser, we'll add boolean operators, phrases, and close by adding an application-specific heuristic that would never make sense as part of a generic query parser.

+Want to skip to the code?
+Each step of the tutorial [is available as a self-contained file](https://github.com/look/query-parser) so it's easy to follow along.

 <div class="toc">